 What tests are used to diagnose celiac disease?

-Because celiac disease is an autoimmune disorder, doctors test for it with an autoantibody test performed at the hospital or at an on-campus laboratory.
+Because celiac disease is an autoimmune disorder, doctors most often begin testing for it with an autoantibody test performed at the hospital or at an on-campus laboratory.
 The test looks for autoantibodies in a blood sample.
 We use it to see if children have the disease, to aid in diagnosis and to monitor the treatment of celiac disease.

 Why choose Children's Hospital Colorado for celiac disease testing?